Appearance

 Security – Don't send your private keys, only the CSR files

-If you were to send us your private key, you'll have to generate new ones and start the process from scratch.
+If you were to send us your private key, you would have to generate new ones and start the process from scratch.

-You now have the necessary certificates for mTLS authentication and to sign your PCI DSS requests.
+You now have the necessary certificates for mTLS authentication.

 Reading – More information available on mTLS